JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-collections.md

 To retrieve an element at a specific position, you can use [`elementAt()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/element-at.html) function.

 Both `first()` and `last()` functions also let you search a collection for elements matching a given predicate.
-For example, here’s how to find the first `Message` instance in the list where the length of the message is longer than ten characters:
+For example, here's how to find the first `Message` instance in the list where the length of the message is longer than ten characters:

 ```kotlin
 @GetMapping("/firstMessageLongerThan10")